f5devcentral/f5-velos-training/docs/velos_deploying_a_tenant.rst

 Creating a Tenant
 ^^^^^^^^^^^^^^^^^

-You can deploy a tenant from the GUI using the Add button in the Tenant Management > Tenant Deployments screen.
+You can deploy a tenant from the webUI using the Add button in the Tenant Management > Tenant Deployments screen.

 .. image:: images/velos_deploying_a_tenant/image73.png
   :align: center